-1. Figures may not sum due to rounding
+^{1.} Figures may not sum due to rounding

 Focusing on the older age groups, Table 1 shows that the number of people aged 65 and over is projected to increase in all regions by an average of 22% between mid-2012 and mid-2022 as a result of the general ageing of the population as projected in the national population projections.
-The fastest growth in those aged 65 and over is seen in the East Midlands where the number is projected to increase by 25% from 8.1 million to 10.1 million over the 10 year period.
+The fastest growth in those aged 65 and over is seen in the East Midlands where the number is projected to increase by 25% from 811 thousands to slightly over 1 million over the 10 year period.